How to use Photoshop Actions (Just the Basics)

 If you want to "turn off" a step in an action, you can uncheck it.
 If you uncheck an action set or action instead of a step, it turns off everything inside -- again, that's usually not a good thing.

-Recording Actions
+Recording/Creating Actions

 If you have a series of steps you perform often, you might want to record your own action.
 To do that, first decide if you want to put it in an existing action set or if you need to create a new set.
-To create a new set, open the Actions Window menu, and select "New Set."
+To create a new set, open the Photoshop Actions Window menu, and select "New Set."
 Creating a new action set

-To record an action, open the Actions Window menu and select "New Action," specify a name and select the Action Set you want to place it in, and then click the "Record" button.
+To record an action, open the Photoshop Actions Window menu and select "New Action," specify a name and select the Action Set you want to place it in, and then click the "Record" button.
 Notice that the small circle at the bottom of the Actions Window is now red.
 Now perform all the steps you want to record, and when you are done, click the square to the left of the red circle to stop recording.
 Recording an action

 A Simple Example